...

 Also, how to determine if someone is approachable, and what can happen if you slip up – explained from a very personal experience…

-Before we actually begin, it’s important for me to emphasize that it’s not in my intention to imply that you should use touch in every occasion possible.
-Touching others is a sensitive matter, especially since it’s not very straightforward by its meaning… So I would like to ask you to use some common sense and consideration before applying it.
+Before we actually begin, it’s important for me to emphasize that it’s not in my intention to imply that you should use touch on every occasion possible.
+Touching others is a sensitive matter, especially since it’s not very straightforward in its meaning.
+So I would like to ask you to use some common sense and consideration before applying it.

 How to Initiate Touching